Why buy your freehold?

 What happens next?

 Once the right to collective enfranchisement has been established and the terms agreed or determined, the landlord has an obligation to prepare the draft contract for the conveyance of the freehold and to give it to the Nominee Purchaser within 21 days.
 The Nominee Purchaser then has 14 days in which to amend the draft, otherwise it is deemed to be approved.
-The landlord then has a further 14 days to make amendments.
+The landlord has a further 14 days to make amendments.

 The landlord can require the Nominee Purchaser to pay a deposit on exchange of contracts of £500 or 10 per cent of the purchase price, whichever is greater.